Body Tracking Overview

 2D/3D Body detection

 The ZED SDK first uses the ZED camera image to infer all 2D bones and keypoints using neural networks.
-Then the SDK depth module and positional tracking module are used together to extract the correct 3D position of each bone and keypoint.
+The SDK depth module and positional tracking module are then used together to extract the correct 3D position of each bone and keypoint.

 3D body tracking